projectcalico/calico/master/networking/bgp.md

 #### View BGP peering status for a node

 You can use `calicoctl` to view the current status of a particular node’s BGP connections.
-This is a useful way to confirm configuration is behaving as desired.
+This is useful for confirming that your configuration is behaving as desired.

 Run the following command on the node you want to view the current state: